RohanJnr/IceBook-Django/README.md

 ##### 3.Super user and Profile
 - Create super user by doing the following:
   - **python manage.py createsuperuser**
+  - You need to manually create a profile for your user(this will be automated in the future.).

 ##### 4.Env vars
 - Go the the folder **icebook** where the settings.py file sits and create a file called **.env**